shashank-vaidya/Data_extraction_via_OCR/README.md

-# Image Text Extraction and Annotation
+# Image Text Extraction via OCR

-This repository contains a Python script to extract text from an image using PaddleOCR and annotate the image with the extracted text.
+This repository contains a Python script to extract text from an image using PaddleOCR.
 The extracted text is saved in a JSON file.

 ## Requirements